One of the most important things you can cultivate in your business is a sense of ownership among your employees.

 Employees tend not to take ownership and be less proactive when they’re not sure whether or not they should.
 When employees feel like they have to check in with you or they’re worried about making a decision without you, there’s not going to be a sense of ownership.

 Delegation effectively goes beyond just assigning tasks.
 Delegating is about strong communication about decision-making and who has the power to decide what.
+You might feel that this would be made easier if you utilized capacity planning tools, to help make the process less laborious.

 When you give your employees at least a level of decision-making power, then they can also take accountability for those decisions.